kerfluffledrea/kanbuddy/readme.md

 #### Settings
 Within ``settings.yaml``, you can adjust:
+- Sections
 - Fonts
 - Custom Theme (Any hex code, or [Tkinter Color](https://www.wikipython.com/wp-content/uploads/Color-chart-capture-082321.jpg))
 - Window size
 - Margin/Header size
-- Line Dashes
+- Line Dashes for empty card slots
-- Sections (The last section will always have the final card spot replaced with the point counter.)
+- Disable Timer and/or Points Counter
+- Disable OS Titlebar (May cause issues when alt-tabbing)

 The default font is Consolas.
 Kanbuddy will work with any installed font.
 Do not use spaces when entering font name.
 I reccomend [GNU Unifont](https://www.unifoundry.com/unifont/index.html).